ow2-proactive/maas-rest-client/README.md

 Responses are received in JSON format.
 To retrieve and transfert content from MAAS API, we mainly use POJOs (Plain Old Java Objects) which are automatically encoded/decoded by Spring.

-Some features are missing (such as Nodes management for example) due to lack of usage.
-Nevertheless, new methods can be easyly implemented into `MaasClient.java` following the numerous examples provided.
+Some features are missing (such as Nodes/Networks/Zones management for instance) due to lack of usage.
+Nevertheless, new methods can be easily implemented into `MaasClient.java` following numerous examples provided.

 ## Get API Key